timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 [2FA](https://authy.com/what-is-2fa/) is highly recommended but probably not required for this course, so setting it up is optional.
 (Membership in many of Julia's GitHub organizations requires 2FA to be activated, so if you become an active contributor and get invited to join such an organization, it will become essential.)

+Eventually, you might find it convenient to take additional configuration steps, like adding an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+(Having an SSH key can mean fewer times you need to enter your password.)
+But that's not necessary for this class, and unless you're completely undaunted by steps like these it's best to wait until you need/want to.

+If you get stuck, see [GitHub's documentation](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account
+).

 ### Install & configure git (one-time setup)

 Particularly if you're on Mac or Linux, you may already have `git`; try typing `git version` in a terminal and see if it responds with a version number.
 If you need to install git, [these instructions](https://github.com/git-guides/install-git) may be helpful.

-Once `git` is installed, you likely need to do a a one-time configuration: from your terminal (or the Git Bash terminal), enter your credentials, replacing "John Doe" with your name and similarly for other settings.
+Once `git` is installed, you likely need to do a a one-time configuration: from your terminal (or the Git Bash terminal), enter your credentials as shown below, replacing "John Doe" with your name and similarly for other settings.

 ```sh
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com
 git config --global github.user johndoe12345
 ```

+If `git` does things that annoy you (e.g., open up a strange editor you don't understand), see [more configuration options](https://www.git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) or [the complete details](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
+Collaborations (and perhaps partners for this assignment?
+I am unsure) between Windows and non-Windows users may want to set your `core.autocrlf` option as described in the latter page.

 ## Practice with a demo package